AppSotoLLC/nfwjs/README.md

 ## ViewComponent

 The `ViewComponent` class should be used to define behavior of tightly coupled user interface elements.

-The class exposes the `HeadlessComponent` class methods listed above, as well as the following additional methods:
+#### initialize()
+Performs any initialization that should occur after component instantiation.
+This method should be overloaded in child class.

 #### getElement()
 Call this method to get a jQuery object for the DOM element with which the component is coupled.
 Functionally equivalent to `${“#componentName”}`.

+#### handleStateChange(componentName, newState)
+This method is called when any observed components change state.
+This method should be overloaded in child class.

+#### observe(componentName)
+Call this method to begin observing another component.
+Returns a method for unobserving.

+#### setState(state)
+Call this method to announce state change to observing components.
+Parameter `state` is object literal of key/value pairs that describe the component’s current state.